 Spain’s Pablo Picasso was a child prodigy mentored by his art-teacher father.
 Picasso was a rebel from the start of his artistic career as a co-founder of Cubism and ironically came to typify the archetypal modern artist, rich with a legendary love life.
 Picasso’s wide-ranging talent incorporated a dynamic career as a painter, sculptor, printmaker, ceramicist, stage designer, poet and playwright.
 He influenced and left traces in almost every area of modern art.

 Over 60 cultural institutions have come together to conjure up a programme around the Mediterranean work of Pablo Picasso.
 Picasso’s ‘Guernica’, a 1937 representation of the Spanish Civil War, remains the quintessential modern art statement devoted to peace: Prominent in this famous anti-war painting are a gored horse, a bull, and flames.
-Pablo Picasso was one of the greatest and most influential artists of the 20th century.
+Picasso was one of the greatest and most influential artists of the 20th century.
 He has a worldwide reputation and his works fetch the highest prices at auction houses.

 Like Picasso, the Catalan artist Joan Miró was a multi-dimensional creator as a painter, sculptor and ceramicist.
-Joan Miró’s paintings and sculptures are non-objectivite, colorful, biomorphic forms brilliantly evoked through rough shapes and marginally recognisable objects.
 Enjoying international acclaim as the designer for Spain’s national tourism identity, the first country to use a logo to represent the image of the country’s tourism industry and what it had to offer – a symbol of Spain that is still strong today; his work has been interpreted as Surrealism, a sandbox for the subconscious mind.

+Joan Miró’s paintings and sculptures are non-objective, colorful, biomorphic forms brilliantly evoked through rough shapes and marginally recognisable objects.
 Almost the anti-thesis of Picasso in terms of personality and lifestyle, Miró’s evokes a mature style evolved from the tension between his fanciful, poetic impulse and his vision of the harshness of modern life.
 He worked extensively in lithography and produced many murals, tapestries, and sculptures for public spaces.
 In spite of his fame, Miró, an introvert, continued to devote himself exclusively to looking and creating.

-The exhibition comprises a suite of a 10 etchings produced by Picasso in the 1930s for the legendary art dealer, Ambrose Vollard and over 40 paintings by Miró, in a bid to explore the different possibilities which modern art offered them.
+The exhibition comprises a suite of 10 etchings produced by Picasso in the 1930s for the legendary art dealer, Ambrose Vollard and over 40 paintings by Miró, in a bid to explore the different possibilities which modern art offered them.

 Malta’s exhibition not only tries to delve into the soul of the artists through their powerful passions, feelings and inspirations, but also demonstrates the significance of their personal universes, full of symbols, which depict their personalities.
 While Picasso unties the dark forces of the male obsessions and delights in female beauty, Miró instructs us in pure colours and free gestures, which represent the generosity of nature and the key to attain happiness.

-This important exhibition will be part of a major international project “Picasso-Méditerranée”, an initiative from Musée national Picasso-Paris, which is an international cultural event held from Spring 2017 to Spring 2019.
+This important exhibition is part of a major international project “Picasso-Méditerranée”, an initiative from Musée national Picasso-Paris, which is an international cultural event held from Spring 2017 to Spring 2019.
 The focus around the Mediterranean work of Picasso seeks to depict the creative journey of an artist across the places which inspired him, while seeking to strengthen ties between all the Mediterranean shores.

-This key European City of Culture exhibition is being brought to Malta by Fundación MAPFRE who believe that culture enriches people’s lives and one of its principle aims is to bring art and history closer to the public through exhibitions, courses and publications.
+This key European City of Culture exhibition is brought to Malta by Fundación MAPFRE who believe that culture enriches people’s lives and one of its principle aims is to bring art and history closer to the public through exhibitions, courses and publications.
 Fondazzjoni Patrimonju Malti (Malta’s National Trust) will be collaborating with Fundación MAPFRE and the Office of the President of Malta who is kindly making available the Grand Master’s Palace in Valletta for the set-up of the exhibition ‘Picasso and Miró: The Flesh and The Spirit’ – the first of its kind to be displayed in Malta.